 The Donor-Advised Fund is the Foundation’s most flexible option for giving.
-It allows a donor to make a charitable gift when it best suits their planning needs then recommend grants to nonprofit organizations on their schedule.
+It allows a donor to make a charitable gift when it best suits their planning needs then recommend grants from the fund to nonprofit organizations on their schedule.

-The donor receives an immediate tax deduction on his or her gift of $10,000 or more.
+The donor receives an immediate tax deduction when the fund is established.
 The Foundation takes care of writing checks, distributing grants, filing paperwork, and conducts due diligence on each grant recipient.

 Donors may name themselves or others as the advisors to recommend grants from the fund.
 Donors may also authorize, in writing, a successor advisor to make recommendations for grants either during the donors’ lifetime or upon the donors’ death.

 How do I make grants from my fund?

 How do I keep track of my grantmaking?

 The Foundation will send the donor a detailed statement on the fund quarterly.